hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 A **type pattern**:

 * consists of a *type* and a *variable name*
-* makes the variable accessible in the following code block
+* makes the variable accessible according to *flow typing*

 <small>(but only when the passed value is of the given type)<small>